bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cayley.md

 * This appointment involved a very large decrease in income for Cayley who now had to manage on a salary only a fraction of that which he had earned as a skilled lawyer.
 * However Cayley was very happy to have the chance to devote himself entirely to mathematics.
 * Cayley was to more than fulfil these conditions.
-* Arthur and Susan Cayley had two children: Henry Cayley (1870-1949) who studied mathematics at Cambridge but decided that he couldn't live up to his father's achievements so became an architect, and Mary Cayley (1872-1950).
 * In 1864 Cayley purchased Garden House, Little St Mary's Lane, in Cambridge.
 * On 8 November 1863 Cayley gave his inaugural lecture Analytical geometry - Introductory lecture.
 * As early as 1849 Cayley had written a paper linking his ideas on permutations with Cauchy's.